demon24ru/picfit/README.rst

 - **quality** - The quality to save the image, by default the quality will be the highest possible, it will be only applied on ``JPEG`` format
 - **degree** - The degree (``90``, ``180``, ``270``) to rotate the image
 - **position** - The position to flip the image
+- **sigma** - Sigma parameter must be positive and indicates how much the image will be blurred.

 To use this service, include the service url as replacement for your images, for example: